Ajdin89/PhotoSearchApp/README.md

-Simple app for search Unsplash photos.
-App created in React using Unsplash API.
+Single page web app where you can see pics in a grid layout using Unsplash API key.